FToThe3rdPower/O-scope4flipper/README.md

 #### VGM mode — RP2040 over UART

-The Video Game Module's RP2040 samples the signal at up to 500 kSPS on GP26 (ADC0) and streams 512-sample frames to the Flipper over UART0 at 921600 baud.
+The Video Game Module's RP2040 samples a <+3.3 V signal at up to 500 kSPS on GP26 (ADC0) and streams 512-sample frames to the Flipper over UART0 at 921600 baud.

 Wiring: